“Compulsive and intuitive” “A fresh and intimate perspective on Da Vinci’s life” “A journey of discovery”

 From the glittering court of the Medici to the mortuaries of Milan, Gioconda vividly imagines Leonardo’s lonely struggle to convince others of his vision of the world.

 “He looks at his aching hands.
 Runs them over his bony face and rough beard.
 How long before his body gives up, and when it does, what of it?
 If he stops now, what will happen – will he live more?
 What is more, more of what?”

 The Inspiration Behind the Book

-I started to write GIOCONDA after a visit to a supermarket.
-It seems an unlikely font of inspiration, but I somehow fell upon a print of the Mona Lisa in the aisles, and so I put her in my shopping trolley and never looked back.
+I started to write GIOCONDA in the wake of a visit to a supermarket.
+Shopping seems an unlikely font of inspiration, but I somehow fell upon a print of the Mona Lisa in the aisles, and that set me thinking about who she was and what the portrait signified.